 How long will it take me to complete this certificate?

 Current UofSC students completing the certificate program will pay the same amount it costs for their regular graduate-level courses according to their program inside UofSC.
 Students will not pay any extra costs to be admitted or complete the certificate.

 Non-students will pay the same price for courses taken per credit hour as enrolled UofSC students.
 As the certificate program is under the Arnold School of Public Health, course fees are based on the rates of the ASPH.

 Does the Certificate program offer financial assistance or support?

 Scholarship money is available each year for up to 4 students per academic year.
 Beginning AY 2022-23, selected students will each receive up to $6000 applied towards their MCH Certificate course-specific tuition costs.

 Does the application process look any different for a non-UofSC student?

 No. The same application system is used (Graduate Management System) for current and non-enrolled applicants.
 Furthermore, non-UofSC students do not need to complete concurrent enrollment paperwork.

 What will happen once I apply?

-Application submissions are reviewed twice per year.
-Applications for Fall admission are evaluated in April, and applications for Spring admission are reviewed in November.
+Your application is transferred to the Arnold School of Public Health’s student record file (PHGRAD) and made available to the MCHC Admissions Committee for review.
+Applications for fall admission are reviewed in May, and applications for spring admissions are reviewed in December.
 The admissions decision will be sent to you via email by the Program Director followed by an official letter by the Graduate School.
 Applicants will receive notice of their acceptance after the application deadline date for the term you are applying for.